AS Monaco FC

-Status
+International status

 Unlike several other European microstates, Monaco has never organized a domestic league and has never sought separate membership in either UEFA or FIFA.
-As a result, AS Monaco has no domestic league to play in its home country, resulting in it being expatriated into the French league system.
-AS Monaco is a full member of said French league pyramid, enabling it to represent France in European competitions.
-There are several other expatriated football clubs in operation around Europe, although AS Monaco is unique in that it represents a nation not a member of the international organizations.
-Although Vaduz among other Liechtenstein clubs play in the Swiss league system due to Liechtenstein not having a league, those clubs do have a domestic cup in their home country and qualify for European football that way.
-Two other microstates in Europe have or had teams playing abroad, Andorra and San Marino, although those clubs are separate from existing domestic league infrastructures.
+Therefore, AS Monaco became a full member of the French league system, enabling it to represent France in European club competitions.
+There are several other expatriated football clubs in operation around Europe (such as FC Vaduz of Liechtenstein), but AS Monaco is unique in that it represents a nation not a member of international organizations.

+In 2013, the French Football Professional League (LFP) amended its rules to include the obligation for a club competing in French professional leagues to have its registered office in France.
+In 2015, the French Council of State ruled in favour of AS Monaco, allowing the club to keep its registered office in the principality.
+As a result, football players in Monaco continue to enjoy lower social security contributions (35-40% of an employee’s gross salary compared to the 55-60% of French clubs) and non-French players do not pay income tax in Monaco.
+This endows AS Monaco with an advantage in terms of signing world-class players.

 History

 Early history

-AS Monaco FC was founded on 1 August 1919 as a unification of numerous local clubs based in France and the principality.
-Then, the multiple sports club of the Association Sportive de Monaco was founded on 23 August 1924.
+AS Monaco FC was founded on 1 August 1920 through the unification of numerous local clubs based in France and the principality.
+On 23 August 1924, the multiple sports club of the Association Sportive de Monaco was founded.
 AS Monaco FC was then absorbed by the latter and became the football section of the enlarged Monegasque sporting club.
+Monaco played its matches on a football pitch located in the Fontvieille ward, on the site of the former Stade Louis II.
+Sometimes also played its home games in Roquebrune-Cap-Martin, France (which borders on Monaco) or on its opponent's pitch.

 The club's early years were spent in the amateur regional divisions of the Provence-Alpes-Côte d'Azur region, rising rapidly between the leagues in the 1920s.
+In 1929 moved to newly built Stade des Moneghetti, located in the French commune of Beausoleil and next to the border of the Les Moneghetti ward.
+It became the team's first stadium and remained there until 1939.

 In 1933, Monaco were invited by the French Football Federation to turn professional.
-The Monégasques' first year of second division football ended in failure, however, as they were relegated to the amateur leagues the following year.
+The Monégasques' first year of second-division football ended in failure, however, as they were relegated to the amateur leagues the following year.
+In 1939 the club moved to the Stade Louis II.

 By 1948, Monaco re-acquired its professional status and returned to the French second division; they subsequently consistently finished in its upper echelons, with this sustained effort resulting in promotion to the French first division for the first time in 1953.